Kamikouchi-lab/YORU/docs/install.md

     >(torch, torchvision and torchaudio will be installed.)

-7. Run YORU in command prompt or Anaconda prompt.
+8. Run YORU in command prompt or miniconda prompt.

     ```
     conda activate yoru